thoth-tech/documentation/docs/OnTrack/Numbas/SpikeOutcome-Scorm2004.md

 Key Tasks

-- Review the key functions avaiable in SCORM 2004 (<https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/>)
+- Review the key functions available in SCORM 2004 (<https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/>)

 - See how each function could be applied to NUMBAS